 There are separate Provider directories for the following types of Providers:

 - Primary Care Providers;

 - Pharmacies; and

 - routine vision care Providers.

-Please visit www.bcbsvt.com/find a doctor to access the different Provider directories.
-Non-Network benefits are generally not available under this plan.
+Please visit www.bcbsvt.com/find-a-doctor to access the different Provider directories.
+Out-of-Network benefits are generally not available under this plan.

 Primary Care Providers